 The Generalife gardens are located within the Alhambra complex in Granada, Spain, these gardens have captivated visitors with their beautiful stone fountains, orchards lined with orange trees, myrtle hedges, and water channels.
 A definite must-visit when you tour the Alhambra, Generalife Gardens are strikingly beautiful and unlike anything else you would see in the rest of Spain.

 Patio de la Acequia translates to Patio of the Irrigation Ditch and is amongst the most important parts of the Generalife.
 An ornamental addition to the main canal that brings irrigation water from the Alhambra, the Patio de la Acequia is a beautiful blend of Islamic and Spanish style of architecture.
-The patio connects the lower and upper gardens and includes a high pavilion that doubles as a vantage point from which the patio and gardens beyond can be observed.
+The patio connects the lower and upper gardens and includes a high pavilion that doubles as a vantage point.
 It was designed as an interior garden, with the exception of the small lookout point on the west.

 History has it that the wife of the last Nasrid ruler Bombadil used to have an affair in this courtyard with a knight of the Abencerrajes family.
 Dating back to 2584, this arcaded structure features old cypress trees, stone fountains with jets, and trimmed myrtle hedges.
 The courtyard has a tiny door to the south that connects to the Patio de la Acequia and the rest of the Historic-Artistic Monuments Complex.

-In 1952, the Festival of Music and Dance of Granada was organised, which led to the construction of a theatre.
-The symmetrical outdoor theatre was built by extending the gardens towards the south.
-The gardens feature a central seating area and boxes on either side, which is generally thought to be a western style of theatre.
-Recently, the Generalife theatre was restored and its installations and acoustics were improved.
+In 1952, the Festival of Music and Dance of Granada was organized, which led to the construction of a theater.
+The symmetrical outdoor theater was built by extending the gardens towards the south.
+The gardens feature a central seating area and boxes on either side, which is generally thought to be a western style of theater.
+Recently, the Generalife theater was restored and its installations and acoustics were improved.